Palais de Justice, Paris: Royal Courtroom to Revolutionary courtroom

-During the French Revolution, The Grand Chamber, where the Parlement of Paris had met, became the courtroom of the Revolutionary Tribunal, which rapidly tried and sentenced those accused of opposing the Revolution.
-Those convicted were usually taken to guillotine the same day.
+During the French Revolution, the Grand Chamber, where the Parlement of Paris had met, became the courtroom of the Revolutionary Tribunal, which rapidly tried and sentenced those accused of opposing the Revolution.
+Those convicted were usually taken to the guillotine the same day.
 In 718 days, up until 31 May 1795, the Tribunal sent 2,780 persons to the guillotine.
-Among the last to be executed was the Chief Prosecutor, Fouquier-Tinville, bringing the Great Terror to a close.
+Among the last to be executed was the Chief Prosecutor, Antoine Quentin Fouquier-Tinville, bringing the Reign of Terror to a close.

 A new Palace of Justice (19th century)

-In the first half of the 19th century, the Palace became entirely devoted to the justice system.
+In the first half of the 19th century, the palace became entirely devoted to the justice system.
 Under the reign of Napoleon Bonaparte, the Restoration and the July Monarchy, various projects were put forward for a new and larger structure.
-Between 1820 and 1828, the architect Antoine-Marie Peyre built a new facade between tower of the Horloge and the Tower of Bombec, and the access to the Conciergerie was moved to the Quai de Bombec.
+Between 1820 and 1828, the architect Antoine-Marie Peyre built a new façade between tower of the Horloge and the Tower of Bombec, and the access to the Conciergerie was moved to the Quai de Bombec.

 Between 1837 and 1840, a new project for the building was developed by the architect Jean-Nicolas Huyot.
 Unlike most of the proposed structures, which were in the neo-classical style, with columns and pediments, Huyot's plan was neo-Renaissance.
-Unfortunately, on August 3 1840, after all the final approvals had been received, Huyot died.
+Unfortunately, on August 3, 1840, after all the final approvals had been received, Huyot died.
 Two weeks later the architects Joseph-Louis Duc and Etienne-Theodore Dommey were selected to build the structure.
 Construction took place between 1847 and 1871.
-The project included a new facade on the Boulevard de Paris, the restoration of the other buildings within the old palace, and a new building for the Cour de Cassation.
+The project included a new façade on the Boulevard de Paris, the restoration of the other buildings within the old palace, and a new building for the Cour de Cassation.

 In March 1871, as the building was nearing completion, the Paris Commune seized power in the city.
 Work was abruptly halted.
-Then, in May, 1871, as the French army moved to take back the city from the Communards in what became known as the Semaine Sanglante ("Bloody Week”), arsonists from the Commune, rapidly losing ground to the French army, set fire to the interior of the new building, almost entirely destroying it.
+Then, in May, 1871, as the French army moved to take back the city from the Communards in what became known as the Semaine Sanglante ("Bloody Week”), arsonists from the Commune, rapidly losing ground to the French Army, set fire to the interior of the new building, almost entirely destroying it.

 Shortly after 1871, the reconstruction resumed, under Duc and Honoré Daumet, and continued for more than twenty years.
-Duc completed the facade of Harlay, while Daumet rebuilt Cour of Appeals.
-The work was finished by Albert Tournaire with the completion of the Correctional Tribune at the southeast corner, on the quai des Orfevres.
+Duc completed the façade of Harlay, while Daumet rebuilt the Cour of Appeals.
+The work was finished by Albert Tournaire with the completion of the Tribunal correctionnel at the southeast corner, on the quai des Orfevres.
 The Conciergerie, beneath the palace, was opened to the public in 1914, and all prison functions in the building stopped in 1934.